Pbtm999/Pbtm999/README.md

   char *hobbys[] = {"Sports", "Maths", "Fivem Dev"};
 }
 ```
-### I love all about the computers and the science behind them, im more into software engineering, but i would love to learn more about security and data science.
+### I love all about the computers and the science behind them, im more into software engineering, but i would love to learn more about security and data science

 <div>
     <a href="https://github.com/Pbtm999">